core-wg/oscore/draft-ietf-core-object-security.md

 The security context is the set of information elements necessary to carry out the cryptographic operations in OSCORE.
 For each endpoint, the security context is composed of a "Common Context", a "Sender Context", and a "Recipient Context".

 The endpoints protect messages to send using the Sender Context and verify messages received using the Recipient Context, both contexts being derived from the Common Context and other data.
-Clients need to be able to retrieve the correct security context to use.
+Clients and Servers need to be able to retrieve the correct security context to use.

 An endpoint uses its Sender ID (SID) to derive its Sender Context, and the other endpoint uses the same ID, now called Recipient ID (RID), to derive its Recipient Context.
 In communication between two endpoints, the Sender Context of one endpoint matches the Recipient Context of the other endpoint, and vice versa.
 Thus, the two security contexts identified by the same IDs in the two endpoints are not the same, but they are partly mirrored.
 Retrieval and use of the security context are shown in {{fig-context}}.

 ~~~~~~~~~~~
               .-------------.           .-------------.